Oklahoma Storm Season & Pest Surges: How to Prepare Your Home Before and After

-Oklahoma's storm season—roughly April through June—brings severe thunderstorms, tornadoes, hail, and flash flooding.
-For pest control, each of these events creates conditions that drive pests indoors: saturated ground pushes subterranean insects to the surface, flooding displaces rodents and snakes, humidity spikes fuel cockroach and mosquito populations, and structural damage opens new entry points.
+Oklahoma's storm season, spanning from April through June, is notorious for severe weather events such as thunderstorms, tornadoes, hail, and flash flooding.
+These conditions often drive pests indoors: saturated ground pushes subterranean insects to the surface, flooding displaces rodents and snakes, humidity spikes fuel cockroach and mosquito populations, and structural damage opens new entry points.

-Romex adjusts treatment for storm-affected properties, but the window between the storm and the next scheduled visit is where homeowners play the biggest role.
-Here's your before-and-after playbook.
+Romex Pest Control adapts its treatment plans for storm-affected properties, but the window between the storm and the next scheduled visit is where homeowners play the biggest role.
+Here's your comprehensive before-and-after playbook.

 Before the Storm: Preparation Checklist